 Even though the are no HIPAA retention requirements for medical records, there is a requirement about how long other HIPAA-related documents should be kept.
 This is covered in CFR §164.316(b)(1), which states Covered Entities must keep the policies and procedures implemented to comply [with HIPAA] and records of any action, activity or assessment.

-CFR §164.316(b)(2)(i) lists the documents must be retained for a minimum of six years from when the document was created, or – in the event of a policy – from when it was last live.
-Therefore if a policy is in place for three years before being revised, a record of the original policy must be retained for a minimum of nine years after it was begun.
+CFR §164.316(b)(2)(i) lists the documents must be retained for a minimum of six years from when the document was created, or – in the event of a policy – from when it was last active.
+Therefore if a policy is in place for three years before being revised, a record of the original policy must be retained for a minimum of nine years after it began.

-The list of documents that are governed by the HIPAA retention requirements is long depending on the nature of business conducted by the Covered Entity or Business Associate.
-The following list is an example of the most commonly seen sort of documents but, for example, health plans and healthcare clearing houses do not share Notices of Privacy Practices, so would not be required to keep copies of them:
+The list of documents governed by the HIPAA retention requirements is long depending on the nature of business conducted by the Covered Entity or Business Associate.
+The following list is an example of the most commonly listed documents; but, for example, health plans and healthcare clearing houses do not share Notices of Privacy Practices, so would not be required to keep copies of them: